 FBE Coating Application Procedure

-The steel surface is thoroughly cleaned by blast cleaning which removes rust, scale, etc and produces a rough surface finish.
-The roughness value required is 50 – 100 micron.
+- The steel surface is thoroughly cleaned by blast cleaning which removes rust, scale, etc, and produces a rough surface finish.
+The roughness value required is 50 – 100 microns.

 The application and curing stage